zaur-israfilov/sql-sales-analysis/README.md

 This project analyzes the **Superstore retail dataset** using SQL to answer key business questions related to sales performance, profitability, discount impact, and regional dynamics.

+This project focuses specifically on identifying profitability issues and understanding the underlying business drivers behind revenue and margin performance.

 It is part of a broader analytics portfolio built on the same dataset, where:

 * SQL is used for structured analysis,